kolon-studio/gos/README.md

 Rather than using Css animations as AOS does, GOS utilizes Greensock Tweens.

+❗This packages needs a typescript compiler to compile and run in the browser

 ---
 ## ⚙ Installation
 ### Using package managers